bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 Listing 1 is that we'll be making residual connections between the bottleneck layers instead of expansion layers.

-The other thing to note is that the 3x3 convolution is now expensive if we do it on the expanded layer so instead we'll use a `depthwise convolution <https://keras.io/api/layers/convolution_layers/depthwise_convolution2d/>`__ for efficiency.
-This reduces reduces the number of parameters needed from :math:`h\cdotw\cdot d_i \cdot d_j \cdot k^2` for a regular 3x3 convolution to :math:`h\cdotw\cdot d_i (k^2 + d_j)` for a depthwise convolution where :math:`h, w` are height and width, `d_i, d_j` are input/output channels, and `k` is the convolutional kernel size.
-With :math:`k=3` this could potentially reduce the number of parameters needed by 8-9 times with only a small hit to accuracy.

 .. code-block:: Python

    def inverted_residual_block(x, expand=64, squeeze=16):